software-architects/time-cockpit-documentation/doc/timesheet-calendar/working-with-timesheet-entries.md

 You can change time sheet entries the following ways:

-- Double-click the time sheet entry that you want to change and change the start and endtime
+- Double-click the time sheet entry that you want to change and change the start and end time
 - Select a time sheet entry by clicking on it and click **Edit** booking in the toolbar.
 - Select a time sheet entry and click the right mouse button and select **Edit** from the context menu.